ClariFix® for chronic rhinitis: Lasting relief from a constant runny nose

 why does my nose run when i eat

-• Medication side effects: Certain medications can cause rhinitis medicamentosa, leading to excess mucus and nasal congestion
+• Medication side effects: some medications can trigger rhinitis medicamentosa

 Chronic Rhinitis affects over 24 million people in the U.S. [1]

-• Surgical Options: In rare cases, surgery may be required to address physical issues like a deviated septum or persistent infections
+• Surgical options: In rare cases, surgery may be needed for issues like deviated septum

 Clinically Proven, Minimally Invasive, Performed in Our Office